rithul17/Finance-Assistant/README.md

 A comprehensive voice-to-voice financial analysis system that processes audio queries, performs multi-agent analysis using CrewAI, and returns synthesized audio responses with real-time stock market insights.

-## Overview

-This system transforms spoken financial queries into actionable insights through a sophisticated pipeline combining speech recognition, multi-agent AI analysis, and text-to-speech synthesis.
-Users can ask questions about stocks, market trends, or specific companies and receive comprehensive audio responses in approximately 4 seconds.

 ## Architecture

 ```